tooolip/jekyll-blog/README.md

-# Jekyll Example
+# Jekyll Blog

-This directory is a brief example of a [Jekyll](https://jekyllrb.com/) site that can be deployed with Vercel and zero configuration.
+This repository hosts the source code for my Jekyll blog, which is deployed via Vercel.
+It is really easy to start one up thanks to Vercel's Jekyll site template.

 ## Deploy Your Own